scyfar/scydventure/ATTRIBUTION.md

 # Attribution

-Thanks to all Open Source project that are used to make this modpack.
+Thanks to all Open Source projects and their contributors which make it possible to create Scydventure.

 - [packwiz](https://github.com/packwiz/packwiz) for providing a CLI tool to create Modrinth archives
 - [Modrinth](https://modrinth.com/) for the ability to download and host mods and related data
-- And all mod developers who allow their mods to be used in modpacks.
+- All mod developers who allow their mods to be used in modpacks.
-  - For a list of mods in the respective version of the modpack, please see below.
+  - For a list of mods in the respective version of Scydventure, please see below.

 ## Mod list